 - An approved departmental training course for preparation of Graduate Student Teachers of Record (TORs)

-- EDA 6302 - Teaching and Learning in Higher Education
+- EDL 6302 - Teaching and Learning in Higher Education

 Category 2: Teacher of Record Training (TORT)

 - Successfully complete the Teacher of Record Training.